CrowdDotDev/crowd.dev/README.md

 - Star this repo
 - Create issues every time you feel something is missing or goes wrong
-- Upvote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within roadmap
+- Upvote issues with 👍 reaction so we know what's the demand for a particular issue to prioritize it within the roadmap

 If you would like to contribute to the development of the project, please refer to our [Contributing guide](https://github.com/CrowdDotDev/crowd.dev/blob/main/CONTRIBUTING.md).